Reviews You Can Rely On

 Expensive

 We are completely enamored with the technical, high-end Norrona Lofoten Gore-Tex Pro.
 It feels like they thought of everything when designing this jacket.
 Its performance begins with the most breathable of Gore-Tex membranes with a hefty 70D weave.
-The shell feels like it can handle any weather, and we know it wicks moisture as well as any of the best options on the market.
+The shell feels like it can handle any weather, and we know it wicks moisture, as well as any of the best options on the market.
 Every zipper is water-resistant and taped.
-The removable powder skirt and super lightweight wrist gaiters also add a little more versatility than standard in a backcountry-specific shell.
+The removable powder skirt and super lightweight wrist gaiters add a little more versatility than standard in a backcountry-specific shell.

 Compared to some resort-specific models, this jacket has relatively sparse features, which puts it more squarely in the backcountry shell category.
-Often, less is more for the backcountry, and that includes this jacket.
+Often, less is more for the backcountry, including this jacket.
 That said, the double chest pockets and single internal zip pockets are more than adequate for days at the resort.
 During testing, finding a flaw in the construction or performance of this high-end shell was a challenge.
 If your budget allows you to invest in a premium piece of gear, especially for the backcountry, the Lofoten Gore-Tex Pro is an excellent choice.
 If you'd like a shell that works for both resort and backcountry at a much more affordable cost, we think a jacket like the Flylow Lucy will keep you and your wallet happy.

 Read more: Norrona Lofoten Gore-Tex Pro - Women's review